woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 ```111111111
 My English name is York.

-I graduated from South-Central Minzu University with a Bachelor's degree in Communication Engineering in 2013 in WuHan province.
+I graduated from South-Central Minzu University with a Bachelor's degree in 【 Communication Engineering 】 in 2013 in WuHan province.
+//【 efficiency engineering. 效率工程 】
+//【 communication engineering. 通信工程】
 -
 After graduation, I have done many jobs, such as: 【 technical support 】, operation, UI design, and front-end engineer.
 After graduation, I have had 【 a total of 】 four work 【 experiences 】.